For Carers

 Most safeguarding situations only make full sense in hindsight.

 You do not need to prove that something is wrong before raising a concern.
-The threshold is not certainty — it is a reasonable sense that something may not be right.
+The threshold is not certainty.
+It is a reasonable concern that something may not be right.

 Acting early does not mean overreacting.
-It means paying attention, keeping a record, and taking steps when something doesn’t feel right.
+It means paying attention, keeping a record, asking questions, and taking steps before the situation becomes harder to explain.

 Where to go next